enh3/organ-lab/README.md

 - **Enhanced GUI:** Develop a more comprehensive GUI to support the graphically inclined.

 ## Contributing
-Though this program has been so far mainly based around my own creative project, I'd like it to eventually be useful for other people as well.
+Though this program has been so far based around my own creative project, I'd like it to eventually be useful for other people as well.
 If you'd like to contribute, throw me an email at net@kjel.ca and I'd be happy to help you sift through the codebase.

 ## License
 This project is licensed under LGPL 3.0 - see the LICENSE file for details.